edbzn/edbzn.github.io/content/blog/state-of-rspack-in-angular/index.md

 ### Usage in Angular

 <Note type="warning">
-Rspack is not officially supported by Angular, while it is possible to use it, [Angular Rspack](https://angular-rspack.dev/) is still a POC that is **not recommended for production applications**.
+Rspack is not officially supported by Angular, while it is possible to use it, [Angular Rspack](https://angular-rspack.dev/) is not feature complete, might contain bugs, and is **not recommended for production applications**.
+Keep in mind that it is still a POC.
 </Note>

 ```bash